bhkenn/NWTDb/README.md

 ### Prerequisites

 This project is built on .NET 8.0, and connects to an external SQL database.
+A db creation script is provided in the project files.

 ## Built With